Calshot Spit: History

 The railway closed at the end of World War Two when it was found that the wagons had decayed to the point where they were no longer safe to use.
 One locomotive survives from the railway as Douglas on the Talyllyn Railway.

 The Spit was transferred to civilian control at the start of the 1960s.
 A Coastguard tower was added to the end of the spit in 1973.
 The Coastguard stopped using the castle in 1990.

 The site is now the location of Calshot Lifeboat Station operated by the RNLI, yachts and the National Coastwatch Institution.
 The hangars are home to Calshot Activities Centre and house indoor climbing walls, artificial ski slopes and a velodrome.
 In 2005 new public toilets were installed in the spit with a design partially inspired by the spit's beach huts.
+In 2025 part of the film The Last House was shot at the spit.